-\textbf{Pretraining Task 3: Protein Family Prediction (PFP)}.
 Different from the MLM and MVLC, this task leverages auxiliary protein knowledge to introduce functional and structural supervision into protein representation learning.
-A protein family is a group of evolutionarily related proteins descended from a common ancestor, typically sharing similar three-dimensional structures, functions, and significant sequence similarities~\cite{cath,pfam}.
-Consequently, the Protein Family Prediction (PFP) task has been utilized to learn structurally contextualized representations~\cite{min2021pre}.
-As illustrated in Fig.~\ref{fig:pre_train} (c), Protap also deploys the protein family prediction to predict the ground-truth family labels $y$ given the sequence $\mathcal{S}$ and the coordinate $\mathcal{C}$.
+A protein family is a group of evolutionarily related proteins descended from a common ancestor, typically sharing similar three-dimensional structures, functions, and significant sequence similarities~\citep{cath,pfam}.
+Consequently, the Protein Family Prediction (PFP) task has been widely utilized to learn structurally contextualized representations~\citep{min2021pre}.
+As illustrated in Fig.~\ref{fig:pre_train} (c), Protap also deploys the protein family prediction to predict the ground-truth family labels $y$ given the sequence $\mathcal{S}$ and the associated coordinate $\mathcal{C}$.